xaya/xaya_tutorials/XAYA Electron Help/Top.md

 The About dialog has some basic information about the wallet, including license and copyright information.

 XAYA is open source.
-Source code is available at the <a href="https://github.com/xaya/" target="_blank">XAYA Github respository here</a>.
+Source code is available at the <a href="https://github.com/xaya/" >XAYA Github respository here</a>.

-XAYA is experimental software <a href="https://opensource.org/licenses/MIT" target="_blank">distributed under the MIT license available here</a>.
+XAYA is experimental software <a href="https://opensource.org/licenses/MIT" >distributed under the MIT license available here</a>.

 ![about-dialog](img/about-dialog.png)